 “In reality, this is not much of a problem from the perspective of vitamin D,” says Michael A. Levine, MD, Director of the Center for Bone Health at Children’s Hospital of Philadelphia (CHOP).
 “We usually recommend that parents allow children to have 10 to 15 minutes of sun time before applying sunscreen.
 This allows them to have sufficient exposure to sunlight to meet their vitamin D requirements.
-Even after application of sunscreens, kids continue to make some vitamin D, as most kids — and adults, too — actually don’t apply adequate amounts of sunscreen before going out into the sun.
-And, many forget to reapply sunscreen as directed after several hours or after going into water.
-So, sunscreen use really does not interfere with getting enough vitamin D.”
+Even after application of sunscreen, kids continue to make some vitamin D, as most kids — and adults, too — don’t actually apply adequate amounts of sunscreen before going out into the sun.
+And many forget to reapply sunscreen as directed after several hours or after going into water.
+So, in most cases, sunscreen use really does not interfere with getting enough vitamin D.”

 Because a typical mother’s breast milk does not give her baby enough vitamin D, breastfed babies need vitamin D supplementation.
 Either the baby can be given drops of 400 IU a day directly or the mother can take 5,000 IU a day (half the safety threshold), which will fortify her milk with enough vitamin D for the baby.
 We call this “super milk”!

 Although all standard infant formulas are fortified with vitamin D, vitamin D supplementation is also recommended for formula-fed babies.
-“A baby would need to drink a quart of formula per day to get the recommended amount of vitamin D,” Dr. Levine says, “and young infants may not take in that much.”
+“A baby would need to drink a quart of formula each day to get the recommended amount of vitamin D,” Dr. Levine says, “and young infants may not take in that much.”
 Consult with your baby’s pediatrician or healthcare provider to make sure they are getting all the vitamin D they need.

-Most kids never need vitamin D testing.
-Blood testing measures the major circulating form of vitamin D called 25-hydroxy vitamin D, often abbreviated to 25(OH)D. Although some labs report levels below 30 ng/mL (nanograms per milliliter) as low, for children, most primary care providers find that levels greater than 20 ng/mL of 25(OH)D are adequate.
+Although some labs report levels below 30 ng/mL (nanograms per milliliter) as low, most pediatric bone specialists agree that levels greater than 20 ng/mL of 25(OH)D are adequate for most children.